Mattizza/CompInt2324/Halloween_Challenge/README.md

 | 1000 | 0.7     | (400, -5, 6, 350)     | ($\infty$, -4, 4, $\infty$)    | (111, -4, 4, 50) [**x3.6**]    | (66, -5, 5, 20) [**x6.1**]      | (75, -4, 4, 40) [**x5.3**]     |
 | 5000 | 0.7     | (1010, -7, 7, 1000)   | ($\infty$, -5, 5, $\infty$)    | (125, -6, 8, 50) [**x8.1**]    | (64, -6, 6, 20) [**x15.8**]     | (68, -6, 6, 40) [**x14.9**]    |

----

-**EXPERIMENTAL RESULTS: OUR BEST RESULT VS CANDIDATES PRUNING**
+## EXPERIMENTAL RESULTS: OUR BEST RESULT VS CANDIDATES PRUNING

 Experiments testing the effectivness of candidates pruning.
 Each tuple in the modified version has the following format: (*#fitness_calls*, *cost*, *#steps*, *#steps_with_no_improvements_to_stop*, *ratio*), along with [*comparison_with_baseline*].
 For each configuration, all the elements have been covered.